MetPX/sarracenia/doc/design/design.rst

 .. section-numbering::

 This document should define/reflect the current design at a more detailed level that the outline document.
-In order to explore functionality and make configuration choices, one needs to make assumptions and work through them to determine whether the choices are a reasonable basis for further actions.
+See Outline for an overview of the design requirements.
+In order to explore functionality and make configuration choices and work through them to determine whether the choices are reasonable.

 ===========
 Application